gerhynes/docker-notes/README.md

 Select `Create a Repository` and give it a name.
 From your terminal, use `docker login` to log into Docker and then use `docker push REPOSITORY_NAME:TAG_NAME` to push the image to Docker Hub.

-Use `docker pull REPOSITORY_NAME:TAG_NAME` to download the mage from Docker Hub.
+Use `docker pull REPOSITORY_NAME:TAG_NAME` to download the image from Docker Hub.

 ## docker exec
 `docker exec` lets you run commands in a running container.
 For example, you can execute an interactive bash shell on the container.